Aryan20/E-Voting/README.md

 ```
 On the website click sign In to login there you will have options to register as a candidate or as a normal voter

-after you have succesffuly registered and logged in you will be redirected to -
+after you have successfully registered and logged in you will be redirected to -
 ```
 127.0.0.1:5000/vote
 ```

-Once you have voted you will not e able to vote again until your vote status is reset before the next election.
+Once you have voted you will not be able to vote again until your vote status is reset before the next election.

 Once voted you will be redirected to -
 ```